-This is based on pupils attaining at least Grade 5 or above in Maths and English, with at least 6 grades at 6 or above.
+This is based on pupils attaining at least Grade 5 or above in Maths and English, with at least 4 grades at 6 or above.
 For A level study pupils should usually have a grade 7 or above in the subjects they wish to study.
 These entry requirements apply to students from Y11 at Queen Elizabeth's Grammar and external applicants.
+Interested parties should contact the school for an application form.